wellcomecollection/storage-service/docs/README.md

 [bagit]: https://datatracker.ietf.org/doc/html/rfc8493

-## Demo: use Terraform and AWS to run the storage service
+## Getting started: use Terraform and AWS to run the storage service

 We have [a Terraform configuration](../demo/terraform) that spins up an instance of the storage service.
 You can use this to try the storage service in your own AWS account.